 - 8 extra large eggs

-- 4 very ripe large bananas
+- 4 very ripe large bananas (NOT extra large)

-- 1 tablespoon coconut oil/butter/ghee, melted
+- 1 tablespoon coconut oil, butter or ghee melted

-- 1 cup minus 1 teaspoon (115g) fine coconut flour
+- 1 cup minus 1 teaspoon fine coconut flour (115g)

 - 4 scoops plain collagen hydrolysate powder

 - 2 teaspoons gluten free baking powder

 - 4 tablespoons Mix-ins/toppings: 1 cup fresh blueberries OR nuts seeds, chocolate chips (mix-ins other than blueberries will change the calorie count)